Posterolateral fusion and minimally invasive alternatives

-The procedure begins with a large incision that cuts through the muscles and soft tissue surrounding the spine.
-During this procedure, a bone graft is placed between the vertebrae in the spine that surround the deteriorated disc or joint that is causing the instability.
-The deteriorated disc is left intact during this procedure, and the bone graft fuses around the damaged disc to stabilize the spine.
+The surgery begins with a large incision that cuts through the muscles and soft tissue surrounding the spine.
+During this procedure, a bone graft is placed between the vertebrae that are causing the instability.
+The deteriorated disc is left intact during this procedure and the bone graft fuses around the damaged disc to stabilize the spine.

-Patients with severe spinal instability can also find treatment through minimally invasive stabilization surgery.
-Our minimally invasive surgery at Laser Spine Institute offers a safer, more effective alternative to traditional open back surgery.
+Patients with severe spinal instability can also find treatment through minimally invasive stabilization procedures.
+Our minimally invasive spine surgery at Laser Spine Institute offers a safer and effective alternative to traditional open back surgery.^

-Our minimally invasive posterior lumbar interbody fusion provides spinal stabilization through a lower-risk procedure that offers patients a shorter recovery time§ than traditional open back fusion.
+Our minimally invasive posterior lumbar interbody fusion provides spinal stabilization through an outpatient procedure that offers patients a shorter recovery time and less risk of complication^ than traditional open back fusion.